 Feeling tired and needing naps

-Taking naps is normal after major surgery; so if you feel like it, don’t deny yourself.
+Taking naps is normal after weight loss surgery; so if you feel like it, don’t deny yourself.
 You need to follow a few simple rules about naptime, however.
 First, if you are going to take a nap, then take a nap.
 Don’t sit in your recliner watching re-runs and drift in and out of sleep.
 Do like President Harry Truman did, undress, go to bed, turn out the light, and take a proper nap.
 Don’t take a long nap either—twenty minutes to an hour is all that you will need, not a two or four hour rest.
 If you take longer naps, you will also make it difficult to rest throughout the night.

-Those who have had laparoscopy have the same metabolic effects of surgery, the change in your own body metabolism, are all unrelated to whether the surgery was done "open" or laparoscopically.
+Those who have had laparoscopy have the same metabolic effects of open weight loss surgery, the change in your own body metabolism, are all unrelated to whether the operation was done “open” or laparoscopically.
 So, plan on three months where you will feel a bit tired, and while it will get better, it gets better on a week-to-week basis, not day to day.
 So you will notice that this week you feel a bit better than last week.
 Monday’s however, especially when you go back to work, still feel like Mondays, no matter how much weight you lose, and Fridays, well, they are still a great day.

 Ability to Concentrate